Skip to main content

 Both these use-cases are of interest in games, as being able to prove world state helps with composability of worlds, and private inputs allow games with private state (ex: fog of war) and can also help with compliance (ex: being able to prove you know information without revealing the sensitive information publicly)

-State Channels and Sharding
+State Channels (Short-lived Shards)

 Paima's parallelism feature already serves as the first step towards a future system to have game shards to help games scale as needed.
 These shards could be long-lived, or be ephemeral such as state channels that facilitate use-cases like 5v5 fights where a state channel could be opened between participants and settled when the game is over.